bassamanator/armbian-orangepi-how-to/README.md

 # Target Boards

 These instructions will work _without adjustment_ for many Orange Pi boards.

-You can find instructions for your particular Orange Pi board on the [Orange Pi Wiki](http://www.orangepi.org/orangepiwiki/index.php/Main_Page).
+This applies more to the wiringOP side of things (necessary for GPIO to work), as opposed to Armbian (which is easy to get up and running).

 Should work on ✅: